blakepell/QuickmudLua/README.md

 mob['hp'] = 100
 ```

-Methods are typically invoked using the ':' operator. **However**, through some special magic, methods of the mob that are running the script do not have to be qualified with a CH reference.
+Methods are invoked using the ':' operator.
+However, through some special magic, methods of the mob that are running the script do not have to be qualified with a CH reference.
 ```
 #!lua
 -- These all do the exact same thing